 Instead of receiving all of the course information at once, Creighton’s online course is the only one of its kind that makes sure you understand and can apply what you are learning.
 You will receive immediate feedback from critical care transport professionals.
 Open the Online Learning tab below to learn more.

 You will put into practice what you have learned in the classroom through a required two-day, on-campus invasive skills session.
 You will also be required to complete 36 hours of clinical rotation in an ICU/CCU setting.
 Creighton is committed to helping you gain access to clinical opportunities that are as convenient as possible.
 However, we cannot guarantee placement with a particular agency or in a particular location.
 If you live outside of the United States, please contact us to explore your internship options.

-To enroll in Creighton’s Critical Care Paramedic course, you must be a current paramedic or registered nurse; Healthcare Provider BLS and ACLS; and, minimum of one year active pre-hospital experience.
+To enroll in Creighton’s Critical Care Paramedic course, you must be a current paramedic or registered nurse; Healthcare Provider BLS and ACLS; and, minimum of one year of experience as a paramedic or nurse.
 Trauma course completion (PHTLS, ITLS, TNCC or TNATC), pediatric course completion (PALS, NRP, PEPP, PPC, or ENPC), and a medical life support course (AMLS) are all strongly recommended.

-In addition to the application and $50 non-refundable application fee, you must supply:
+In addition to the application you must supply:

 - Copy of paramedic course transcripts